Sweet, tart blueberries add fruity flavor to these warm and satisfying Spiced Blueberry Muffins. A ginger-streusel topping adds texture and pizzazz!

-- Add half of the dry ingredients to the wet, whisking until they begin to come together.
-Add remaining dry ingredients and stir the mixture with a silicone spatula until the mixture just comes together.
+- Add half of the dry ingredients to the wet, whisking until the mixture begins to come together.
+Add remaining dry ingredients and stir the mixture with a silicone spatula until it just comes together.
 Fold in blueberries.

 - Scoop the batter into the prepared pan with an ice cream scoop or large spoon.

 - Divide the streusel topping over the muffin batter and bake until a toothpick inserted into the center of a muffin comes out clean, about 20 minutes.